leisenstein/DeveloperNotes/GIT.md

 If these files (DLL, Bin, Obj, EXE, etc.) are added before the .gitignore file is in place, they will need to be manually removed from the repo.
 ```

 First, I create a Repo on GitHub.
-Let's call is project-name
+Let's call it project-name

 I open a command prompt and go to the directory on my computer where the project exists.
 I type the command below to create the repo on my local computer.